-Palomar College has a Guaranteed Admission for Transfer Entry (GATE) program to UC Santa Cruz, which guarantees admission to the university.
+Palomar College participates in a TAG program with UC Santa Cruz, which guarantees admission to the university; however, not a guarantee into the major.

 Intersegmental General Education Transfer Curriculum (IGETC) Requirements - UC/CSU

 Please read before following the IGETC

 The IGETC is a general education pattern which will meet all lower-division general education requirements at all CSU or most UC campuses.